coopdigital/coop-frontend-toolkit/README.md

 ## Usage

 These assets should be compiled into production-ready versions (minified for CSS/JS, optimised for images), using a task runner or an asset pipeline.
+[An example using Gulp](https://github.com/coopdigital/single-site-styleguide/blob/master/gulpfile.js) can be found in the Single Site Styleguide repository.

 This repository will eventually contains a set of best practices and recommendations for serving fast, optimised web pages to the users.